 Point of sale

-Please note that while refreshing my memory to write this article I noticed that Floreant is being developed again and has had some new features added.
+Note: Floreant is being developed again and has had some new features added.
 I’m not sure if the issues we encountered in 2012 have been corrected but it may be worth checking out the latest updates to see if all the issues we had to tackle back in the day have been resolved in the new edition.

-As anyone who operates a restaurant knows, having the till balance at the end of the day is a happy occurence but not always a regular one.
-Between drawer bleeds to purchase last minute supplies, commision payments, and other exceptions, making the day’s numbers balance can sometimes be quite the task.
-Once a day’s transactions are balanced, the spreadsheet would provide the data to be entered into the accounting system which would allow for easy bookkeeping – though my goal for the next project of it’s kind is to have an automatic import into Quickbooks to save that bit of effort.
+As anyone who operates a restaurant knows, having the till balance at the end of the day is a happy occurrence but not always a regular one.
+Between drawer bleeds to purchase last minute supplies, commission payments, and other exceptions, making the day’s numbers balance can sometimes be quite the task.
+Once a day’s transactions are balanced, the spreadsheet would provide the data to be entered into the accounting system which would allow for easy bookkeeping – though my goal for the next project of its kind is to have an automatic import into Quickbooks to save that bit of effort.